Kitware/vtk-book/VTKBook/05Chapter5.md

 The most general form of data found in VTK is the data object.
 A data object can be thought of as a collection of data without any form.
 Data objects represent the data that is processed by the visualization pipeline (see the previous chapter and {ref}`Figure 4-2 <Figure-4-2>`).
 Taken by themselves, data objects carry little useful information.
 It is only when they are organized into some structure that they provide a form that we can operate on with visualization algorithms.

 ## 5.3 The Dataset
-Data objects with an organizing _structure_ and associated _data attributes_ (**Figure 5-11**) form _datasets_.
+Data objects with an organizing _structure_ and associated _data attributes_ ({ref}`Figure 5-11 <Figure-5-11>`) form _datasets_.
 The dataset is an abstract form; we leave the representation and implementation of the structure to its concrete subclasses.
 Most algorithms (or process objects) in VTK operate on datasets.

 The structure has two parts: _topology_ and _geometry_.
 Topology is the set of properties invariant under certain geometric transformations <em style="color:green;background-color: white">\[Weiler86\]</em>.
 Here we consider the transformations: rotation, translation, and nonuniform scaling.
 Geometry is the instantiation of the topology, the specification of position in 3D space.
 For example, saying that a polygon is a "triangle," specifies topology.
 By providing point coordinates, we specify geometry.